MicrosoftDocs/win32/desktop-src/wpd_sdk/iwpdserializer-getbufferfromiportabledevicevalues.md

 ---
-Description: 'The GetBufferFromIPortableDeviceValues method serializes a submitted IPortableDeviceValues interface to an allocated byte array.
-The byte array returned is allocated for the caller and should be freed by the caller using CoTaskMemFree.' ms.assetid: 'fd856394-9cb3-41cb-875b-1d490ca859df'
+Description: The GetBufferFromIPortableDeviceValues method serializes a submitted IPortableDeviceValues interface to an allocated byte array.
+The byte array returned is allocated for the caller and should be freed by the caller using CoTaskMemFree. ms.assetid: fd856394-9cb3-41cb-875b-1d490ca859df
-title: 'IWpdSerializer::GetBufferFromIPortableDeviceValues method'
+title: IWpdSerializerGetBufferFromIPortableDeviceValues method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IWpdSerializer::GetBufferFromIPortableDeviceValues method